Charlie Fairhead: Relationships

 He has dated numerous women during the show.
-The most notable is Barbara Hayes - another original character - who was eventually his wife.
+The most notable is Barbara Hayes – another original character – who was eventually his wife.
 Baz left Casualty after series one but returned nearly a decade later.
 Unhappily married, she reconciles with Charlie and falls pregnant with their son, Louis.
 Baz divorces her husband and marries Charlie in 1998 but they separate when Baz gets a job in Canada two years later.
 She briefly returns in late 2003 to visit her father but dies after a road accident so Charlie gets full custody of Louis.
-Charlie has come close to death on several occasions since 1990 as a result of a shooting and later a hit and run involving a stolen ambulance, a pulmonary embolism, attempted drowning and a heart attack.
-Charlie's son, Louis, sets him up with Maggie Coldwell (Susan Cookson).
-They date for a while and he proposes but she refuses, agreeing inside to stay in touch.
-In series 22, Charlie celebrates thirty-five years in nursing.
-However, he struggles with childcare issues and the news that he or Tess Bateman (Suzanne Packer) will be made redundant.
-Although Tess volunteers, Charlie is asked to leave after a fight with a patient.